bmralph87/Employee-Tracker/README.md

 2. Create a DB
 3. Create Tables for Departments, Roles and Employees via schema.sql and seeds.sql
 4. Create a Server.JS file to hold connect queries and inquirer prompts
-4. Generate an Employee Traacker application via the command line
+4. Generate an Employee Tracker application via the command line

 #### My repo can be found [Here](https://github.com/bmralph87/Employee-Tracker)

-#### The video of my application can be found [Here] "<iframe src="https://drive.google.com/file/d/1WCCwD56TXZ1TlwL5D4MLAC1X_wzmuGpb/preview" width="640" height="480"></iframe>"
+#### The video of my application can be found [Here] <iframe src="https://drive.google.com/file/d/1WCCwD56TXZ1TlwL5D4MLAC1X_wzmuGpb/preview" width="640" height="480"></iframe>

 ## Sites used for Knowledge: